Adding Rain To A Photo With Photoshop

 If you want to fine-tune the rain effect, simply double-click once again on the Levels adjustment layer's thumbnail in the Layers palette to bring back the Levels dialog box and re-adjust the black and white sliders until you're happy with the rain effect.
 Click OK when you're done to exit out of it.

-And here is my final rain effect:
+Here is my final rain effect:

-And that’s how to add rain to a photo in Photoshop and avoid damaging your camera!
+And that's how to add rain to a photo in Photoshop and avoid damaging your camera!
+Visit our Photo Effects section for more Photoshop effects tutorials!